LearnersGuild/curriculum-app/modules/Debugging-Snapshot--Goal-448/README.md

 ## Challenge Rating

+When using CRUD it is important to use the Chrome Developer Tools as a way to Function your HTTP into Params.
+The main Promise of a Repo is to keep you in your ZPD.
+Its important to bash your environment variable all over the shell until its life is terminal. oh unix.

 This goal will likely be within your ZPD if you ..

 - Can build CRUD apps from scratch with Node.js and PostgreSQL